perl11/potion/INSTALL.md

 ## ~ external dependencies ~

-    build-time: gnu make, perl, sed, gcc or clang, echo, cat, expr, git perl is only needed because of BSD/darwin sed problems)
+    build-time: gnu make, perl, sed, gcc or clang, echo, cat, expr, git perl is only needed because of BSD/darwin sed problems

     run-time:
-    libuv is included, but external packagers
-    should choose to use existing packages. see dist.mak
+    libuv (later: pcre, libtomath) is included, but external should choose to use existing packages. see `dist.mak`

     optional: